gshipley/summitlab14/Chapters/05-ConfigureLocalMachineForDNS.md

 ##**Configuring example.com resolution for OS X version 10.6 and below**

-If you are using OSX, you will notice that the operating has a */etc/resolv.conf* configuration file.
+If you are using OS X, you will notice that the operating has a */etc/resolv.conf* configuration file.
 However, the operating system does not respect this file and requires users to edit the DNS servers via the *System Preferences* tool.

 Open up the *System Preferences* tool and select the *Network* utility:

 ![](http://training.runcloudrun.com/images/network.png)

 On the bottom left hand corner of the *Network* utility, ensure that the lock button is unlocked to enable user modifications to the DNS configuration.
-Once you have unlocked the system for changes, locate the ethernet device that is providing connectivity for your machine and click the advanced button:
+Once you have unlocked the system for changes, locate the Ethernet device that is providing connectivity for your machine and click the advanced button:

 ![](http://training.runcloudrun.com/images/network2.png)